Snow Thrower Maintenance

 A few more comments on each:

-Check the impellers and the auger – to make sure they are not damaged in any way and grease the auger if there are grease nipples
+Check the impellers and the auger – Make sure they are not damaged in any way.
+Grease the auger if there are grease nipples

-Review the belts – to make sure they are not frayed or coming apart and are at the proper tension
+Review the belts – The belts should not frayed or coming apart.
+Adjust the belts to the proper tension

-Reverse the skid shoes – check the skid shoes and if they are beginning to show signs of wear, reverse them and ensure they are tightly secured
+Reverse the skid shoes – Check the skid shoes.
+If they are beginning to show signs of wear, reverse them.
+Tightly secure the skid shoes.

 You can follow any responses to this entry through the RSS 2.0 feed.
 You can leave a response, or trackback from your own site.